PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 We don't do outbound sales, our [marketing team](/handbook/small-teams/marketing) is very small, we only have one product manager, our [exec team](/handbook/small-teams/exec) only has 3 people.
 These things are all by design (and were possible because of our market - the majority of engineers generally want docs and to try something instead of demos and salespeople to deal with).

-## No meeting Tuesdays/Thursdays
+## 6. No meeting Tuesdays and Thursdays

 We want a culture where people can deep work.
-We push back on unnecessary meetings (and yes, there are _definitely_ some that are necessary, we have learned - often painfully).
+We push back on unnecessary meetings.
+We have learned, often painfully, that some meetings are necessary, but we default to asynchronous communication and adapt where needed.

-## We are a late mover
+## 7. We are a late mover

 I've had lots of founders tell me that they can't pursue idea X because some other startups are tackling it.

 This makes me laugh because we simply won't build a new product unless there is a $1bn+ competitor already offering it.
 We _love_ competition.
-It shows you that there will be demand.
+It shows you there's demand.

 The magic in our platform (after an individual product is working well for our users) is then integrating everything together.

 For non-God tier product people, such as me, I think it's easier to build a better version of X than it is to create something entirely new.

-## We raised venture capital
+## 8. We raised venture capital

 Obviously, this matters.
 We didn't raise or spend a ridiculous amount compared to other companies we compete with – we have done a $3M seed, $9M series A and a $15M series B. We have a lot of it left and will be profitable next year.

-Raising money does let build more stuff, but if you _should_ is very questionable and [a topic for another time](vc-or-bootstrap).
+Raising money does let you build more stuff, but whether you _should_ is very questionable and [a topic for another time](/blog/vc-or-bootstrap).

-## Trust and feedback over process
+## 9. Trust and feedback over process

 This is one of [our values](/handbook/company/values).
 It's simply up to the person building in most situations.
 Building and scaling something people want is a nuanced problem, so we let people use their judgement.
 When they get it wrong, we are direct and give feedback.

-To quote one of our team "process is scar tissue" – it often overcorrects, but because [humans are risk adverse](https://www.adamjuliangoldstein.com/blog/anxiety-algorithm/) it feels natural to implement them when a company starts growing.
+To quote one of our team: "process is scar tissue" – it often overcorrects, but because [humans are risk adverse](https://www.adamjuliangoldstein.com/blog/anxiety-algorithm/) it feels natural to implement it when a company starts growing.
 Humans, therefore, will overcorrect by default and that's why large corporations are (in more cases than not) irrationally-obstructive to getting work done.

-## There are plenty of problems
+## What are the drawbacks?

 As a company with high autonomy and low coordination, shipping things that affect multiple teams is _a lot_ harder than shipping something within a single team.
 You may need extra meetings, or to form a temporary project team, or you may just fail!

 Since we handle a lot of data, at scale, this has meant performance has, well, um, been a performance to solve.
 Performance is a very broad area to solve for, ranging from our infrastructure all the way through to our UX, and thus involves a lot of coordination and dependencies.

-## It's a matter of tradeoffs
+## Everything is a tradeoff

 The most important thing is to figure out if you value speed and autonomy over polish and control.
 Which path will help you achieve your company's mission better?